JonTheBurger/JonTheBurger.github.io/about.md

   Lately, he has been enjoying refining his C++ abilities by catching up on major conferences, podcasts, and blogs.
 He then utilizes this knowledge to try and equip his coworkers with customizable, non-allocating equivalents of various standard library facilities, as well as the tools and knowledge to use them effectively.
 </p>

 Thanks for taking the time to visit!
 I try my best to share the useful and interesting programming and tooling techniques I've gathered in my travels in easily digestible, bite-sized pieces.
-It's my goal to make world class tooling for C++ accessible to the masses, so hopefully something here will be useful.
+It's my goal to make ergonomic tooling for C++ accessible to the masses, so hopefully something here will be useful.
+That being said, most of this blog will be informal, since it largely serves as reference for friends and coworkers.

 ## Q&A